zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 # Tag the artiact version
 zenml artifacts versions update iris_dataset raw_2023 -t sklearn
 ```

+{% endtab %}
+{% endtabs %}

+This will assign tags "sklearn" and "pre-training" to all artifacts created by
+this step, which can later be used to filter and organize these artifacts.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>